crramirez/My-Resume/README.md

 ## WORK EXPERIENCE

+### Senior Software Engineer, Scopely, Jul 2024 - Present
+*Data Infrastructure & Cloud Systems*

+* Maintain and optimize data infrastructure for large-scale analysis, working with Java-based microservices to process and pipeline extensive datasets to BigQuery.
+* Manage AWS components (SQS, Kinesis, DynamoDB) to ensure reliability and scalability, enhancing data flow and performance for complex data workflows.

+**Tech Stack** Java, AWS (SQS, Kinesis, DynamoDB), BigQuery, Data Engineering, Microservices Architecture

-### Senior Java Developer, King, Sep 2022 - Present
+### Senior Java Developer, King, Sep 2022 - May 2024

 Part of a team that develops software that allows data scientists to perform customer segmentation and A/B Testing, which represents 40% of the company's income.
 Highlights: